What Will A Reconstructed Notre Dame Look Like? The Answer Is Up For Debate

 But what exactly will a reconstructed and restored Notre Dame look like?
 That's still a matter of debate.

 Days after the fire ripped through the 850-year-old cathedral, destroying its spire and roof, Prime Minister Édouard Philippe announced an international architecture competition.
-The competition, Philippe said, would determine if the spire should be reconstructed — and if so, whether it would replicate the 19th century design by French architect Eugène Emmanuel Viollet-le-Duc or be something more modern.
+The competition, Philippe said, would determine whether the spire should be reconstructed — and if so, whether it would replicate the 19th century design by French architect Eugène Emmanuel Viollet-le-Duc or be something more modern.

 Architects from around the world flooded Instagram and Twitter with their visions of a new Notre Dame.
 There were glass roofs, slick spirals and Disney-esque castle towers.
 Architects in Stockholm suggested turning the cathedral's rooftop into a giant swimming pool.